 A study completed in Alberta in 2019 demonstrated that EPR for packaging and paper products could reduce the recycling collection services costs that municipalities charge their residents each year by up to $105 million.
 If producers become responsible for collection and management of PPP, municipalities can pass along their cost savings to municipal residents or reinvest in other municipal services.

 EPR regulations fall under provincial jurisdiction and came into effect in Alberta on November 22, 2022 introduced by Alberta Environment and Protected Areas.
 The Alberta Recycling Management Authority has been named as the oversight body.

 What is the goal of EPR?

-The goal of EPR should be to set obligations for producers to achieve.
+EPR should drive a circular economy, including designing out waste, reducing, reusing, extending material life, recycling and enhancing the natural environment.
 If, as we’ve said in the RCA’s EPR principles, proper outcomes are set, then producers will be innovative and progressive to meet outcomes that will enhance the circular economy.
 Examples could include designing the most efficient collection systems and the redesign of packaging to incorporate recycled content or ensuring recyclability to advance packaging circularity.

 How will EPR oversight work in Alberta?

 Oversight, compliance, and enforcement activities are critical to ensure producers meet their requirements and performance targets under EPR regulations.
 Approaches vary across Canada, with some provincial governments performing the compliance and enforcement function internally (e.g., BC) and other governments delegating this responsibility to a third-party organization that then recovers its costs through fees levied on the obligated producers, removing the cost of oversight from the provincial government and its taxpayers.